IDinsight/aaq_admin_template/README.md

 # Ask A Question (AAQ) Admin App Template

-This is the readme for the AAQ Template Admin App repository.
 To start development on a new AAQ solution, clone or fork this and follow the setup instructions below.

 Ensure to pull in new features from this repository regularly.